On this page

 Will people be able to choose brands or specific items?

 These packages are made up of basic essentials only and people do not have a choice as to what products are provided.
 We may not be able to cater for dietary or cultural requirements.

 What if a person is too sick to cook for themselves?

 If people are unable to cook for themselves, their details can be provided to their local council who may offer food services or connection into local programs.

 Emergency relief packages will be distributed by partner organisations including the Red Cross, and Foodbank Victoria.

-Packages will be delivered to the door of people who are self-isolating or self-quarantining.
+Packages will be delivered to the door of people who are in quarantine or isolation.
 Deliveries should arrive within 24 to 48 hours, depending on location.

 What other support for accessing food is available?

-Home delivery and click and collect: Normal home delivery and click and collect services are back to business as usual.
 The Coles Online Priority Service (COPS) provides a delivery service and ‘click and collect’ option for customers unable to get to a store.
-Existing Coles Online and FlyBuys customers who are aged over 70 and had registered their date of birth as part of their account details have been invited to join COPS.
+Existing Coles Online and FlyBuys customers who are aged over 70 and had previously registered their date of birth as part of their account details have been invited to join COPS.
 The service is also available to:

 - People over 65 years of age with a My Aged Care number or NDIS number;